cajuncoding/SqlAppLockHelper/README.md

     //Using any SqlTransaction (cast DbTransaction to SqlTransaction if needed), this will
     //	attempt to acquire a distributed mutex/lock, and will wait up to 5 seconds before timing out.
-    //Note: Default behavior is to throw and exception if the Lock cannot be acquired
+    //Note: Default behavior is to throw and exception but this is controlled via throwsException param
-    //		(e.g. is already held by another process) but this can be overridden by parameter
-    //		to return the state in the appLock result.
+    //		and can then be managed via the returned the SqlServerAppLock result.
-    //Note: The IDisposable/IAsyncDisposable implementation ensures that the Lock is released! await using var appLock = await sqlConn.AcquireAppLockAsync("MyAppBulkLoadingDistributedLock", 5);
+    //Note: The IDisposable/IAsyncDisposable implementation ensures that the Lock is released! await using var appLock = await sqlConn.AcquireAppLockAsync( "MyAppBulkLoadingDistributedLock", 5throwsException: false);

     if(appLock.IsAcquired)
     {
         //....
-Custom Lock that should only occur when a lock is held....
+Custom logic that should only occur when a lock is held....
     }

 ```